dyjaslukasz/3DHubsChallenge/README.md

 A simple game of hangman with in-terminal user interface and flask-based web API.
 Created as the solution to 3DHubs Challenge.

 It was supposed to take approximatelly 4 hours to create this application.
-However since the implementaion of the web API is a totally new thing to me, I decided to take this opportunity to learn and try it out.
+However, since the implementaion of the web API is a totally new thing to me, I decided to take this opportunity to learn and try it out.
 As the result, the developement took me way more than 4 hours.
-Since the time limit was violated any way, I decided to add a documentation and a bot which always wins the game using the web API.
-The latter one for fun.
+Since the time limit was violated any way, I decided to add a documentation and a bot which always wins the game and comunicates using the web API.
+The latter one I did for fun.

 ### Prerequisites